SilkMC/silk/silk-commands/docs/command_registration.md

 ### Manual registration

-If you need to register it manually, call the [setupRegistrationCallback][net.axay.silk.commands.registration.setupRegistrationCallback] (server-side) or [register][net.axay.silk.commands.registration.register] (client-side) function by yourself.
+If you need to register it manually, call the [setupRegistrationCallback][net.silkmc.silk.commands.registration.setupRegistrationCallback] (server-side) or [register][net.silkmc.silk.commands.registration.register] (client-side) function by yourself.

 #### Example for manual registration